 Google Drive is incredibly reliable and debatably the most widely used and beneficial cloud service.
-Google drive is also safe because security is at the forefront of their concerns, but nothing is protected on the internet these days.
+Google drive is also safe because security is at the forefront of their concerns.
+But then nothing is protected on the internet these days.
 If you genuinely want to protect your confidential files, then implement encryption before uploading files to Google Drive or any online storage service offering shared drive capabilities.

 Leo Laporte from TWiT produced an excellent Ask The Tech Guy video (4m30s@2x) with an excellent discussion about encryption and online storage service.
 He also recommends Cryptomator for securing files.